Aleppo Begins Evacuation After Years Of Civil War

 By late July, the military had managed to sever the last rebel supply line coming from the north and completely surrounded Aleppo.
-However, within days, the rebels launched a large-scale counter-attack south of Aleppo in an attempt to both open a new supply line into rebel-held parts of the city and cut-off the government-held side.
+However, within days, the rebels launched a large-scale counter-attack south of Aleppo in an attempt to both open a new supply line into rebel-held parts of the city and cut off the government-held side.
 The whole campaign, including both the military offensive and the subsequent rebel counteroffensive, was seen by both sides as possibly deciding the fate of the entire war.

-Rebels started a failed attack on western Aleppo in late October with government forces retaking areas in the south-west which they had lost to the rebel’s during the late July offensive.
+Rebels started a failed attack on western Aleppo in late October with government forces retaking areas in the southwest which they had lost to the rebels during the late July offensive.
 The Syrian Army then started an offensive to finish rebel-held Aleppo once and for all and they captured the Hanano district, Sakhour district, Jabal Badro district, Bustan al-Basha district, Hellok district, Sheikh Kheder district, Sheikh Fares district Haydariyah district, Ayn al-Tal industrial district and reportedly the research housing south of Jabal Badro.
-They also captured the Ard’ Al Hamra district cutting off rebel held territory in Aleppo by 40–45%.
+They also captured the Ard’ Al Hamra district cutting off rebel-held territory in Aleppo by 40–45%.

-By the 13 December 2016, the rebel area had shrunk to only 5% of the original territory of the city.
+By 13 December 2016, the rebel area had shrunk to only 5% of the original territory of the city.
 A ceasefire was announced and the fighting stopped in order to enable the evacuation of civilians and rebels.
 The buses were prepared for the evacuation.
-However, the Syrian government resumed the bombardment of east Aleppo again on the 14 December.
+However, the Syrian government resumed the bombardment of east Aleppo again on 14 December.
 The deal thus fell apart, with both sides blaming the other for the resumed fighting.

 Syria has effectively turned into a Proxy war, in which American-backed rebels, stand against the Russian-backed Syrian government.
 Aleppo is the most prominent example of this.
-What started off as peaceful protests has now developed into a full-fledged civil war, and the city of Aleppo has been left in ruins while opposing forces continue to fight.
+What started off as peaceful protests have now developed into a full-fledged civil war, and the city of Aleppo has been left in ruins while opposing forces continue to fight.